uktrade/stream-write-ods/README.md

 | bytes       | string - base64 encoded       |
 | NoneType    | string - as #NA               |

-It is possible to change how each type is encoded by overriding the `encoders` parameter of `stream_write_ods`.
+It is possible to change how each type is encoded by overriding the `encoders` parameter of the `stream_write_ods` function.
 See [stream-write-ods.py](https://github.com/uktrade/stream-write-ods/blob/main/stream_write_ods.py) for the default implementation.

 ## Limitations